RAG in Production: Fix Chunking and Re-Ranking Before Touching Embeddings

 1. The diagnostic before any optimization

-Before changing anything, measure.
-"The retrievals feel wrong" is not a diagnostic — it's a symptom.
-The RAGAS framework gives you three metrics worth understanding before you touch a config:
+Before changing anything, I establish a baseline.
+"The retrievals feel wrong" is not a diagnostic.
+It's a symptom.
+I use the RAGAS framework to separate three failure modes before I touch a config:

 - Context Precision: of the chunks retrieved, what fraction are actually relevant?
 Low precision means noise in the context window.

-- Context Recall: of the relevant information in your corpus, what fraction did you actually retrieve?
-Low recall means you're missing answers.
+- Context Recall: of the relevant information in the corpus, what fraction did I actually retrieve?
+Low recall means the answer is being missed.

 - Faithfulness: is the generated answer grounded in the retrieved context?
-Low faithfulness means your LLM is hallucinating despite correct retrieval — a different problem entirely.
+Low faithfulness means the LLM is hallucinating despite correct retrieval — a different problem entirely.

-Run RAGAS on 50 representative queries before doing anything else.
-The diagnostic tells you what to fix:
+I run RAGAS on a representative query set before doing anything else.
+The diagnostic tells me where to look:

-- Low precision → re-ranking problem.
-You're retrieving relevant chunks but drowning them in noise.
+- Low precision → likely re-ranking problem.
+The pipeline retrieves relevant chunks but drowns them in noise.

-- Low recall → chunking problem.
-The answer exists in your corpus but never lands in the context window.
+- Low recall → likely chunking problem.
+The answer exists in the corpus but never lands in the context window.

-- Both low → fix chunking first, then add re-ranking.
+- Both low → I usually fix chunking first, then add re-ranking.

 - Good precision and recall, low faithfulness → prompting or model problem, not a retrieval problem.

 Naive RAG tutorials chunk documents at fixed token counts — 512 tokens, 50-token overlap, done.
-This works for uniform prose and fails for nearly everything else.
+This can work for uniform prose.
+In my experience, it fails quickly when the document structure carries meaning.

-Consider what a 512-token chunk looks like in a financial document.
+A 512-token chunk in a financial document can be messy.
 It might start mid-sentence in a clause, include a table header but no rows, and end before the definition that gives the clause its meaning.
-The embedding of that chunk will be semantically incoherent — and no embedding model is good enough to recover a meaningful retrieval from incoherent inputs.
+The embedding for that chunk is semantically incoherent.
+I do not expect an embedding model to recover reliable retrieval from incoherent inputs.

 # Naive: fixed-size chunks regardless of document structure